Module information for MLitt Viking Studies (180 credits)

 You will evaluate key archaeological, historical, economic, and social developments in the Viking world and analyse the significance and legacy of the cultural history of the Vikings both in isolation and in a wider context temporally and geographically.
 The programme explores the role of women and men in Viking society, and the significance of runes and Viking iconography in text and film among other fascinating topics.

-- Vikings in the Scottish Islands and the Irish Sea region (20 credits)
+Vikings in the Scotland and the Irish Sea region: settlement, burial and ritual (20 credits)